 - Lower extremity nerve block.
-We are advancing two Phase 3 studies of EXPAREL as a nerve block in lower extremity surgeries.
-One is a popliteal sciatic nerve block for bunionectomy and the second is an adductor canal block for total knee arthroplasty, or TKA.
+We have completed enrollment in two Phase 3 registration studies of EXPAREL as a nerve block in lower extremity surgeries.
+One is a popliteal sciatic nerve block for bunionectomy and the second is an adductor canal block for TKA.
 We believe positive results from these studies will form the basis for an sNDA submission seeking label expansion to include lower extremity nerve blocks.
 We believe the addition of this indication is significant as anesthesia-driven regional approaches using nerve and field blocks continue to expand as institutional protocols. - Pediatrics.
 We are working with the FDA to finalize our studies to support expansion of the EXPAREL single-dose infiltration label to include patients under six years of age.
 We have met with the FDA to discuss appropriate studies of EXPAREL in pediatric patients aged 0 to less than 6 years of age.
 We expect that these studies, if successful, will be the basis for an sNDA seeking expansion of the EXPAREL label to include this patient population for single-dose infiltration.
 We are also discussing our regulatory strategy for EXPAREL administered as a nerve block in the pediatric setting.
 We are working with both the FDA and the European Medicines Agency, or EMA, with the goal of harmonizing our pediatric clinical studies as much as possible between the two regions. - Stellate ganglion block.
-We believe a long-acting stellate ganglion block with EXPAREL has the potential to be an effective approach for managing ventricular tachycardia (commonly referred to as "electrical storm"), a life-threatening clinical condition characterized by the recurrence of hemodynamically unstable ventricular tachycardia and/or ventricular fibrillation.
-We are planning a multi-center registration study to evaluate EXPAREL as a stellate ganglion block for managing electrical storm.
-We are also supporting an investigator-initiated study that will evaluate iovera° as a longer-acting stellate ganglion block. - Global expansion.
+Planning is underway for a multicenter registration study of EXPAREL as a stellate ganglion block for treating refractory cardiac ventricular dysrhythmias and for use to prevent postoperative atrial fibrillation after open heart surgery.
+We are working with a steering committee of Key Opinion Leaders in regional anesthesia and stellate ganglion blocks who will convene later this year to help finalize study design.
+After an FDA meeting to align on our regulatory strategy for expanding the EXPAREL label to include stellate ganglion block, we expect to proceed with a registration trial.
+We believe a stellate ganglion block utilizing EXPAREL will last for several days and address a significant unmet need in patients with ventricular and atrial dysrhythmias.

+• Global expansion.
 We have prioritized the European and Latin American markets for global expansion.
-In Europe, we were granted marketing authorization by the EC in November 2020 for EXPAREL as a brachial plexus block or femoral nerve block for treatment of post-operating pain in adults and as a field block for treatment of somatic postoperative pain from small- to medium-sized surgical wounds in adults.
+In Europe, we were granted marketing authorization by the EC in November 2020 for EXPAREL as a brachial plexus block or femoral nerve block for treatment of post-operating pain in adults and as a field block for treatment of somatic post-operative pain from small- to medium-sized surgical wounds in adults.
 We launched EXPAREL in the U.K. and targeted E.U. countries in the fourth quarter of 2021.
 In Latin America, we have a distribution agreement with Eurofarma Laboratories S.A., or Eurofarma, for the development and commercialization of EXPAREL.
 Eurofarma has the exclusive right to market and distribute EXPAREL in 19 countries in Latin America, including Argentina, Brazil, Colombia and Mexico.
 In addition, Eurofarma will be responsible for regulatory filings for EXPAREL in these countries.
 We will receive royalties and are also eligible to receive regulatory- and commercial-based milestone payments that are triggered by the achievement of certain events.